Loughborough University: Campus

-Of particular interest are The Walled Garden, with its Garden of Remembrance, the Hazlerigg-Rutland Hall fountain-courtyard, the old cottage, and the Bastard Gates donated by and named after William Bastard, the Chairman of College Governors, which form the official entrance to Rutland Hall.
+Of particular interest are The Walled Garden, with its Garden of Remembrance, the Hazlerigg-Rutland Hall fountain-courtyard, The Old Cottage and the Bastard Gates donated by and named after William Bastard, the Chairman of College Governors, which form the official entrance to Rutland Hall.

-In the central quadrangle of the campus stands a famous cedar, which has often appeared as a symbol for the university.
-A heavy snowfall in December 1990 led to the collapse of the upper canopy which gave the tree its distinctive shape.
+In the central quadrangle of the campus stands a famous cedar tree of veteran status, with a girth of 5.12 m.
+The cedar has often appeared as a symbol for the university and it was heavy snowfall in December 1990 that led to the collapse of the upper canopy which gave the tree its distinctive shape.

 Library

 The Pilkington Library opened in 1980.
-It covers 9,161 square metres over four floors with 1375 study places – up from 780 prior to the renovation in late 2013.
+It covers 98,608 sq. ft.
+(9,161 square metres) over four floors with 1375 study places – up from 780 prior to the renovation in late 2013.
 The library has a history of undertaking research in the field of library and information work.
-There is an open access area, where students are allowed to take in cold food and drinks as well as to engage in group discussions.

-Burleigh Court Conference Centre and Hotel

-Burleigh Court Conference Centre and Hotel is a four-star hotel and conference centre on campus that has 225 bedrooms and incorporates Burleigh Springs Leisure and Therapy Centre, a spa and leisure facility.